Frozenlock/bacure/readme.md

 ### Getting Started

-To get spin up a BACnet device, you can use `bacure.core/boot-up!`.
+To spin up a BACnet device, you can use `bacure.core/boot-up!`.
 This will create a new local device, bind it to a network interface and search for other BACnet devices.